fegan104/sqlbrite/README.md

 Philosophy
 ----------

-SQL Brite's only responsibility is to be a mechanism for coordinating and composing the notification of updates to tables such that you can update queries as soon as data changes.
+SQL Kite's only responsibility is to be a mechanism for coordinating and composing the notification of updates to tables such that you can update queries as soon as data changes.

 This library is not an ORM.
 It is not a type-safe query mechanism.
-It won't serialize the same POJOs you use for Gson.
+It won't serialize the same data classes you use for Gson.
 It's not going to perform database migrations for you.

-Some of these features are offered by [SQL Delight][sqldelight] which can be used with SQL Brite.